Curatorial Seminar in Israel FAQ

 The week-long itinerary (6 days, 6 nights) varies for each trip, but generally includes an overview of the art scene in Tel Aviv-Jaffa, Jerusalem, Umm El Fahem, and cultural projects, artists studios, and alternative spaces in peripheral cities such as (but not limited to) Holon, Petach Tikva, Bat Yam, Ein Harod, and Herzliya.
 Daily activities include discussions with artists in their studios, meetings with local curators, tours of exhibitions in museums and alternative spaces, and discussions with leading thinkers in the field.
 One full day of the trip is dedicated to individual studio visits, arranged in advance and based on each participant’s curatorial interests.

-Do Research Trips include visits to sites in the West Bank?
+Do Curatorial Seminars include visits to sites in the West Bank?

 Artis can assist with arranging travel to the West Bank for participants interested in further exploration of cultural developments in the region on a case-by-case basis.
 Artis does not organize travel to Gaza.

-If I am selected to go on a trip, what is expected of me after the program?
+If I am selected to participate in a Curatorial Seminar, what is expected of me after the program?

-Although there is no requirement to produce a project as a result of the trip, many participants have used their experience to develop exhibitions, commissions, lectures, partnerships, articles, acquisitions and fellowships.
+Although there is no requirement to produce a project as a result of the program, many participants have used their experience to develop exhibitions, commissions, lectures, partnerships, articles, acquisitions and fellowships.

-What costs are associated with the Research Trip?
+What costs are associated with the Curatorial Seminar?

 For the duration of the week-long program, Artis organizes and funds hotel accommodations, two group meals per day (lunch and dinner; breakfast is included at the hotel), and travel within Israel as per the itinerary.
 Transport to and from airports at departure city and at Ben Gurion airport; meals or transport not associated with the itinerary; and costs associated with medical care or airfare.
 Travel insurance is also mandatory.

-Who is an ideal candidate for a Research Trip?
+Who is an ideal candidate for a Curatorial Seminar?

 Ideal candidates are critical thinkers, well-versed in contemporary art internationally and in their own communities, and interested in engaging thoughtfully in conversations and inquiries into a variety of related topics.
 Candidates are generally independent and institutional curators, art historians, writers, artists, or others working in the cultural sector who demonstrate interest in learning about contemporary art from Israel.

 Select participants are also invited to participate in a public program during the trip, presented by Artis in partnership with Tel Aviv cultural venues.
 The program series, Case in Point, is a thematic curatorial panel.
-Previous Case in Point programs are archived here on our website, featuring alumni of past Research Trips.
+Previous Case in Point programs are archived here on our website, featuring alumni of past Curatorial Seminars.

-If I am selected to go on a trip, do I need to apply for a visa?
+If I am selected to participate, do I need to apply for a visa?

 Israel allows for passport holders from more than 90 countries to enter the country without a Visa.
-Please refer to the list in the link below to confirm whether or not you’ll need to obtain a Visa to join the research trip.
+Please refer to the list in the link below to confirm whether or not you’ll need to obtain a Visa to join the Curatorial Seminar.

 How do I submit a letter of inquiry (LOI)?